nodejs/TSC/README.md

 seek agreement from the TSC that such adoption is appropriate and that any changes to scope that it entails are acceptable.

-Current adjacent projects that are within the TSC's scope of responsibility can be found at the following locations:
+Current adjacent projects that are within the TSC's scope of responsibility
+include:

 * https://github.com/nodejs/abi-stable-node — administration delegated to the API Working Group
 * https://github.com/nodejs/abi-stable-node-addon-examples — administration delegated to the API Working Group